 receive a 30-day courtesy renewal online or by telephone

-but you will need to visit a branch with proof of your new Maricopa County
+but you will need to visit a library with proof of your new Maricopa County

 address to renew for the full year.
 Student cards can renewed using a current,